danieljcave/inphysical-plans/README.md

 </details>

 ### Home page - Blog Preview
 The home page view is the centre of the website.
 This is where all of the blog posts are held for the users to view right off the bat.
 The home page uses both base.html and index.html.
 The base.html holds all of the information needed to make this website work.
-It holds the header and all the necessary tags, the Navbar and footer, the container for messages and the main content which uses python block content tags to display.
+It holds the header and all the necessary tags, the Navbar and footer, the container for messages and the main content which uses Python block content tags to display.

 The home page divides the blog preview posts into 3 separate columns, on mobile view, it goes to a single-column view.
-The page will hold 6 blog post previews before a pagination if a statement creates a new page.
+The page will hold 6 blog post previews before pagination if a statement creates a new page.
 Then a button at the bottom of the page will appear for the user to browse through all of the blogs

 ![Blog Preview Page](/readME-assets/features/home_page.png)